slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 **What you have to do:**
 - [ ] Use FASTQC to evaluate the quality of sequences in each FASTQ files.
 Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.
-- [ ] Compare results between the two FASTQ files.
+- [ ] &nbsp; Compare results between the two FASTQ files.
+Is there any concern related to the following analyses?

+***

+>**What you have to do:**
+>- [ ] Use FASTQC to evaluate the quality of sequences in each FASTQ files.
+Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.
+>- [ ] Compare results between the two FASTQ files.
 Is there any concern related to the following analyses?

 ***

 1. Create a new directory to store the output of fastqc

 	```bash